 A native of Palm Springs, California, she received her bachelor's degree in sociology from Pomona College in 1964, her master's degree in sociology in 1966 and her Ph.D. in sociology in 1969 from Indiana University.
 She has been a visiting professor at the Stockholm School of Economics for many years and in 2004 held an international appointment in the department of continuing education at Oxford University in England.

-Bruce Dunn, MPA is the Associate Dean of Academic Programs and Resource Planning at UCSD Extension.
+Bruce Dunn, MPA is the Associate Dean and Chief Operating Officer at UCSD Extension.
 Bruce is responsible for facilitating the development and management of programs that serve the advanced education needs of the San Diego professional community, while also increasing access to the faculty and research of the university.
 Along with his academic and administrative duties, Bruce is a guest trainer/consultant with University Associates and with the Centre for Organization Effectiveness.
 Bruce is a graduate of Brigham Young University and earned a Bachelor of Science degree in political science with dual minors in economics and computer science from Weber State University, Utah.

 Assistant Dean for Academic Planning

 Vicki Krantz is the Managing Director of Business, Science & Technology Programs and Chair of the Academic Directors Council at UC San Diego Extension.
 She has over 25 years of business experience, starting as an HR generalist then moving into general management roles with the RCA Corporation, Title Insurance & Trust and Central Federal Savings & Loan.
 She is also an entrepreneur; in 1986 she launched a publishing firm, HR Newsscan, which attracted an international audience of monthly subscribers.
 When this business was acquired by the Society for Human Resource Management in 2000, she joined UCSD Extension as Director of Business Programs and, subsequently, has helped to develop and broaden the university's wide array of educational offerings to post-graduate professionals.